lsst-sqre/sqr-011/index.rst

-Like all of SQuaRE-developed systems, the primary requirement is to satisfy DM's needs into Construction; however we remain cognizant of the intense demands of Commissioning, and the need to bequeath robust automated low-maintainance systems to Operations.
+Like all of SQuaRE-developed systems, the primary requirement is to satisfy DM's needs into Construction; however we remain cognizant of the intense demands of Commissioning, and the need to bequeath robust automated low-maintenance systems to Operations.

 To this end we either: